namu-labs-dev/Namu-Design-System/docs/blog/github-actions-workflow.en-US.md

 ## Apply to your own projects

-In the previous sections, we introduced many scenarios in which Ant Design uses GitHub Action.
+In the previous sections, we introduced many scenarios in which Namu Design uses GitHub Action.
 Why not try to apply it to your own project and improve production efficiency?
 Let's demonstrate this with a simple demo.

 ### Creating a Project